changeworld/azure-docs.ja-jp/articles/sql-data-warehouse/sql-data-warehouse-develop-best-practices-transactions.md

 ```

 ## <a name="optimizing-updates"></a>Optimizing updates
 `UPDATE` is a fully logged operation.
-If you need to update a large number of rows in a table or a partition it can often be far more efficient to use a minimally logged operation such as [CTAS][] to do so.
+If you need to update a large number of rows in a table or a partition it can often be far more efficient to use a minimally logged operation such as [CTAS][CTAS] to do so.

 In the example below a full table update has been converted to a `CTAS` so that minimal logging is possible.